 - Convulsions or seizures

-When a fever “breaks” your body is ultimately fighting the infection and calming down.
+When a fever “breaks,” your body is ultimately fighting the infection and calming down.

-In order to break your fever, you can try the following:
+To break your fever, you can try the following:

 - Stay in bed and rest your body.

 - Stay hydrated.
 By drinking water, iced tea, or very diluted juice to replenish fluids lost through sweating.
 You may find it difficult to keep drinks down.
 In this case, you can suck on ice chips.